fivan18/ruby-linter/README.md

     - :camelcase
 ```

-You can create your own ***config.yml*** file with your custome configuration and colocate it where you run the `ivancito` command
+You can create your own ***config.yml*** file with custome configurations and place it where you run the `ivancito` command

 ### `ivancito` command

 To run the linter open the terminal and go to that directory where you have the `file.rb` you'd like to validate, create the ***config.yml*** and put it there if you'd like a custom configuration.
-Finally run the command as the next example.
+Finally, run the command as follows:

     $ ivancito file.rb

 ### example

+Here I use ivancito linter to validate [test_script](/spec/test/test_script)

 ```
 $ ivancito test_script
 classes